 We encourage students to complete an Individual Learning Plan (ILP) with a student adviser which will help you decide what you want out of Buckinghamshire Recovery College.

-Completing an ILP will help you identify your learning goals based on your hopes and ambitions.
+Completing an Individual Learning Plan will help you identify your learning milestones based on your hopes and ambitions.
 It will help you choose courses that will best support you to reach those goals and help you monitor your progress.

 You can discuss any support you may need before the start of your course.
 This can either be done through your ILP or through a discussion with the college co-ordinator when you enrol.
 Please let us know of any learning, mobility or sensory challenges when registering so we can do everything possible to ensure your time at the college is both rewarding and successful.